In writing about food, I sometimes find myself in a quandary.

-On the one hand, I just want to focus on the food.
-On the other hand, as someone deeply interested in linguistics, I can't just turn a blind eye to issues that have cropped up from time to time in the course of writing about food.
+On the one hand, I want to focus on just the food.
+On the other hand, I can't just turn a blind eye to linguistic (political, environmental, etc.) issues that have cropped up from time to time in the course of writing about food.

-Case in point, the knowledgeable Mr. @GarySoup of Full Noodle Frontity recently tweeted: "Amazed that foodies still don't know (or don't want to know) that "kaffir" is a racial slur."
+Case in point, Mr. @GarySoup recently tweeted: "Amazed that foodies still don't know (or don't want to know) that "kaffir" is a racial slur."

-I recalled fruitlessly mulling over that issue a few years back.
+I recalled mulling over that issue a few years back.

 Looking at a close relative of Arabic, while the cognate tri-literal root in Hebrew, כפר, primarily points to the idea of "to cover (one's sin)" or the propitiation of sin, it's been suggested that, at some point, the related form כופר has also come to be used to refer to those who have left the religion (source).

-More lexical investigation is needed to establish firmly that the bumpy citrus fruit, which goes by the name "kaffir lime," heavily used in Thai cuisine, indeed comes from the derogatory kāfir.
+More lexical investigation is needed to establish firmly that the bumpy citrus fruit, heavily used in Thai cuisine, indeed comes from the derogatory kāfir.
 For now, let's assume that this is the case.

 What am I supposed to do every time I write about dishes that contain that fruit?
-I certainly can't avoid it.
+I certainly can't avoid it, especially when I write about Thai food.
 Do I always include a footnote?
-Do I, as has been suggested, refer to the fruit with its Thai name, "makrut" (มะกรูด), and let folks figure out on their own what the heck I am talking about?
+An apology?
+Do I, as has been suggested, refer to the fruit with its Thai name, makrut, and let folks figure out on their own what the heck I am talking about?

 Personally, I have never sensed that it's being used by anyone I know as a racial slur, though.
-But that doesn't necessarily mean it's not derogatory or offensive.
+But that doesn't necessarily mean there will be people who find it derogatory or offensive.

-The answer to my dilemma could be the use of the alternate term for these banana fritters, "kluai tod" (กล้วยทอด), which is more generic and politically-correct.
-But it's less commonly used and quite inadequate in specifying which of the various types of fried bananas is being referred to.
+The answer to my dilemma could be the use of the alternate term for these banana fritters, kluai tod (literally: fried bananas) which is more generic and politically correct.
+But it's not a common way to refer to this particular dish in Thailand and is quite inadequate as it fails to specify which of the various types of fried bananas is being referred to.
 Yet, even though I could manage to dodge the banana issue, more similar issues will soon crop up.
-For example, one of these days, I'm going to have to mention the Thai version of the Indonesian salad, gado-gado, "Salad Khaek" (สลัดแขก) or a dish that has the Thai word for green bean, "thua khaek" (ถั่วแขก), to cite just a few examples.
+For example, one of these days, I'm going to have to mention the Thai version of the Indonesian salad, gado-gado, salat khaek (literally: salad khaek-style) or a dish that has the Thai word for green beans, thua khaek (khaek's beans), to cite just a few examples.

-And don't get me started on the term "farang" (ฝรั่ง), used to refer to Caucasian foreigners, (which could be derogatory or neutral, depending on whom you ask) and how often it is used in the culinary context.
+And don't get me started on the term farang, used by the Thai to refer to Caucasian foreigners, (which could be derogatory or neutral, depending on whom you ask -- and, oh, this debate could go forever) and how often it is used in the culinary context.